 Both of these tales take place outdoors, in front of large Victorian houses.
 Like "The Call of the Lorelei" (1998) and "The Night of the Wolf" (1990), they show the pleasing Golden Age interest in landscape and architecture, with the landscape around the crime scene playing a role in the impossibilities.

-There is something in the arrangement of the rooms of the Victorian mansion in "The Abominable Snowman" that recalls such French impossible crime novels as Noël Vindry's La Maison qui tue (The House That Killed) (1932).
+There is something in the arrangement of the rooms of the Victorian mansion in "The Abominable Snowman" that recalls such French impossible crime novels as Noël Vindry's La Maison qui tue (The House That Kills) (1932).
 Halter has his characters scattered in separate rooms during the time of the killing, as had Vindry before him.
 Both Halter and Vindry like to show the inhabitants of isolated houses as under siege at night from mysterious and terrifying forces.
 There are no other plot similarities between the two works, which propound very different puzzle plots.
 But still, one suspects that Halter is familiar with the Gallic tradition of impossible crimes, as well as the English language one.

 "The Abominable Snowman" is also notable for the way in which many of the subplots or apparently insignificant aspects of the case dovetail into the ultimate solution.
 Something of the same effect is found in "The Flower Girl" and "The Cleaver".
 Such dovetailing plots are part of the ancient tradition of the puzzle plot mystery, and along with the impossible crimes, mark Halter as a modern day exponent of this school.